henrychris/obsidian-softwareeng/04-languages-and-frameworks/NestJs/Notes.md

 bootstrap();
 ```

 Modules group controllers and services together.
+This modular approach aligns well with the principles of a [[03-concepts/Modular Monolith]].
 I think it's best to group services and controllers for a module, then register the module in `AppModule`.
 This way, we only register a single Module in `main.ts`.
 Seems clean and orderly to me.

 Use `nest g service [service-name]` and `nest g module [module-name]` to create a service and module respectively.

-To authorise requests, we will use [guards](https://docs.nestjs.com/guards).
+NestJS also supports integration with various messaging patterns and [[03-concepts/Message Brokers]], allowing for robust, scalable, and decoupled architectures.

 # Configuration
 Install two packages: `@nestjs/config` and `joi`.
 In `AppModule`, set up the `ConfigModule` from `@nestjs/config` and register it as a global module.
 It's best to add validation with `joi` here, so the application fails to start if config is missing.
+This approach to configuration and secrets management is similar to concepts discussed in [[06-backend/Dotnet Configuration - Secrets]].

 ```ts
 @Module({